What's in the box

-The small Xiaomi Mi Mini Router is delivered in a well-known cardboard box without a lot of bells and whistles.
-A power adapter was included, but it comes with a Chinese connection.
-But most traders often add an EU adapter.
-Although there is an operating manual, it is completely in Chinese.
+The small Xiaomi Mi Mini Router is delivered in a well-known cardboard box without a lot of frills.
+A power adapter was included, but it comes with a Chinese connector.
+However, most retailers often include an EU adapter.
+There is also an operating manual, but it is completely in Chinese.

 Overview of the Xiaomi router

-The Xiaomi router has two LAN and a WAN port, as well as a USB port.
-In addition to the power connection, there is a reset button.
-A power button is missing completely.
+The Xiaomi router has two LAN and one WAN port, as well as a USB port.
+Next to the power connection there is a reset button.
+There is no power button at all.
 Unfortunately, the LAN ports and the WAN port only deliver 100 Mbit/s.
-Also with the USB port Xiaomi used the old USB 2.0 standard and not USB 3.0.
+Xiaomi also used the old USB 2.0 standard and not USB 3.0 for the USB port.

-Many are now asking vlt.
-What should be so great at the little Xiaomi Mi router.
-Well, in the small part is the MT7620A chip for the frequency band of 2.4 GHz and the MT7612E for the 5 GHz band.
-These high-quality chips are usually found only in much more expensive routers.
-In addition, the Xiaomi Mini Router, the new AC protocol, which ensures a higher data rate and range.
+Many are now probably wondering what is supposed to be so great about the small Xiaomi Mi Router.
+Well, in the small part the MT7620A chip for the frequency band of 2.4 GHz and the MT7612E for the 5 GHz band is installed.
+These high-quality chips are usually only found in much more expensive routers.
+In addition, the Xiaomi Mini Router can use the new AC protocol, which ensures a higher data rate and range.

-Once the Xiaomi router is connected, you just have to set it up via the web interface.
-The Chinese operating instructions can be found in the router's default LAN address, but everything else is in Chinese.
+Once the Xiaomi router is connected, you only have to set it up via the web interface.
+The standard LAN address of the router can be found in the Chinese operating instructions, but everything else is in Chinese.

-If you surf the Xiaomi Mi Mini, the surface is completely in Chinese.
-Here, however, the Google translator will help us.
+If you surf the Xiaomi Mi Mini, the interface is also completely in Chinese.
+Google translator will help us here.
 With it, the entire web interface can be translated into any language.
-If you have no internet at the beginning and the translator does not work, you should use a smartphone and translate it!
+If you don't have internet at the beginning and the translator doesn't work, you should use a smartphone to help you translate!

-Once you have made the most important settings, I advise the router to update.
-Updates come out about every two weeks and can be directly on the surface, or manually import.
+Once you have made the most important settings, I recommend updating the router.
+Updates come out about every two weeks and can be imported directly via the interface or manually.

-Here you can see which devices are connected, how much traffic they generate and how the router is busy (CPU and RAM).
-It also contains information about the MAC address and the current firmware.
+Here you can see which devices are connected, how much traffic they generate and how busy the router is (CPU and RAM).
+There is also information about the MAC address and the current firmware.

-On Mi router can connect a USB disk, which allows you to operate the mini as your own small home cloud.
+A USB data carrier can be connected to the Mi Router, which allows you to operate the Mini as your own small home cloud.
 This allows you to stream movies and music, among other things.
-You can also move and save data within the network.
+Data can also be moved and stored within the network.

 Here you can make the settings for the 2.4 and 5 GHz WLAN.
-You can change the signal strength, freely choose the encryption and the channels and even set up your own WLAN visitor.
+You can change the signal strength, choose the encryption and channels freely and even set up your own visitor WLAN.

-In addition, you can make many other settings, as synonymous with standard routers.
+In addition, you can make many other settings, as with conventional routers.

-Here you can choose the transmission rate of the individual devices, so-called QoS.
-QoS is particularly suitable for shared flats, where disputes can quickly ensue if the WG partner takes full advantage of the line.
+Here the transmission rate of the individual devices can be freely selected, so-called QoS.
+QoS is particularly suitable for flat shares, where disputes can quickly arise if the flat share partner is making full use of the line.
 With QoS you could solve the problem.

 In addition to DHCP, DDNS, UPnP and port forwarding, VPN services can also be entered.
-However, only PPTP or L2TP is possible.
+However, only PPTP or L2TP is possible here.

-The highlight of the Xiaomi Mi router is that he OpenWrt capable.
-Anyone who is a bit tech savvy can easily install a fully functional OpenWrt on this little router.
-For those who do not know what OpenWrt is: OpenWrt is an open Linux distribution, which replaces the Xiaomi web interface.
+The highlight of the Xiaomi Mi Router is that it OpenWrt is capable.
+Anyone with a bit of a tech savvy can easily install a fully functional OpenWrt on this little router.
+For those who don't know what OpenWrt is: OpenWrt is an open Linux distribution, which completely replaces the Xiaomi web interface.

-I recommend, however, to install a modified OpenWrt version, which is used on comparable ASUS router models.
-The so-called “Padavan Firmware" has been compatible with the Mi Mini Router and can be compiled via git.
-This greatly extends the capabilities of the router and gives you a clean user interface because the source code is exposed.
-In addition, this firmware runs extremely stable and is constantly expanded by a large community.
+However, I personally recommend installing a modified OpenWrt version that is used on comparable ASUS router models.
+The so-called “Padavan Firmware” is compatible with the Mi Mini Router and can be compiled via git.
+This greatly expands the functions of the router and gives you a clean user interface because the source code is open.
+In addition, this firmware is extremely stable and is constantly being expanded by a large community.